 Albany Park’s People Spot has been designed, planned, and engineered for permit by teenagers in Territory’s design team programs.
 Our urban design team started with concept development in summer 2016.
 Our Fall 2016 and Winter 2017 teams handled community engagement, schematic design and design development.
 Our Summer 2017 design-build interns did construction drawings for permit.
 The people spot is constructed out of simple materials: wood decking, paint, stain, chain link fence posts and fence hardware.
 The design is modular so that it can be easily assembled, moved and reconfigured by young people, and fit to different sites in our neighborhood.

 After three pop-up community engagement events, the team focused their design on the concepts of play, hanging with friends, meeting a stranger, and chilling.
 We want the people spot to be a place where neighbors can meet, young people can relax, and where our design teams can host special events for young people and their families.

 In September 2017 over fifteen volunteers helped us cut, drill, stain and paint all the people spot modules.
 In December we assembled the whole people spot indoors for the first time, using a timer to help us create a quality assurance plan for our debut installation.

-Funding for the project came from the 33rd Ward through the City of Chicago Year of Public Art 50×50 Neighborhood Arts Program.
-Our people spot is permitted through the City of Chicago Department of Transportation’s Make Way For People Program.
-Our architecture and engineering partners include Goodfriend Magruder Structure LLC, CannonDesign, Open Hand Studio, and Canopy a + d.
+This project is supported by the City of Chicago Year of Public Art 50×50 Neighborhood Arts Program.
+The people spot is permitted through the City of Chicago Department of Transportation’s Make Way For People Program.
+The design team’s architecture and engineering partners include Goodfriend Magruder Structure LLC, CannonDesign, Open Hand Studio, and Canopy a + d.
 Our youth-led fabrication of the people spot modules was supported by a Collaborative Action Grant from Enterprise Community Partners.